Asian skin and acne

 What is different about Asian skin

 People with Asian skin tend to have a bigger issue with marks left behind after acne lesions heal.3-6 These marks, scientifically referred to as post-inflammatory hyperpigmentation, can stick around for a longer time in people with Asian skin and can be challenging to treat.
 See the hyperpigmentation part of this page for more on these marks and treatment options.
-The best bet is to get your acne under complete control first, preventing future breakouts and future hyperpigmentation.
-Then, once you are clear, if you choose to However, there is some evidence that Asian adults suffer with acne less than other ethnicities. do so, you can try one of the many treatments for hyperpigmentation.
-In addition to hyperpigmentation, people with Asian skin have a higher incidence of keloid scarring from acne.
-Lastly, Asians may respond differently to hormone therapy, but again, research is limited in this area.7
+In addition to hyperpigmentation, people with Asian skin have a somewhat higher incidence of keloid scarring from acne.
+Lastly, Asians may respond differently to hormone therapy, but again, research is limited in this area.7 The best bet is to get your acne under complete control first, preventing future breakouts and future hyperpigmentation.
+Then, once you are clear, if you choose to do so, you can try one of the many treatments for hyperpigmentation.

 How to treat acne in Asian skin